QBDI/QBDI/docs/source/get_started-pyqbdi.rst

 Terminate the execution properly
 --------------------------------

-At last, before exiting, we need to free up the virtual stack we have allocated calling :func:`pyqbdi.alignedFree`.
+At last, before exiting, we need to free up the virtual stack we have allocated by calling :func:`pyqbdi.alignedFree`.

 .. code:: python